ahmedsamyop/crypto-app/README.md

 ## Description

-The crypto app is an information and news aggregator that connects you with the most pertinent news and information on cryptocurrencies.
-The app offers real-time updates on all major cryptocurrencies, making it the go-to source for everything Crypto.
-Our easy to use interface provides you with all the latest information on cryptocurrency prices, charts, reviews and more.
+The crypto app is an information and news aggregator that connects you with the most pertinent news and information on cryptocurrencies. <br> The app offers real-time updates on all major cryptocurrencies, making it the go-to source for everything Crypto. <br> Our easy to use interface provides you with all the latest information on cryptocurrency prices, charts, reviews and more.

 ## Build and Start Project in Local Machine